Japan's High Speed Bullet Train - The Shinkansen 新幹線

 But the shinkansen is not just about speed.
 Perhaps the most well known feature of the shinkansen's performance is that it runs on time.

 Average delays are well below a minute.
 Anything more than a minute's delay is considered officially to be late (compared to 10 minutes in the UK and 15 minutes in France).

 How is this achieved?
 Partly due to some spare capacity in the timetable - i.e. trains do not operate at their maximum speed all of the time.
 However, it also relies upon the co-operation of passengers.
 Most station stops are 50 seconds long.

 To get passengers on and off in this time requires passengers to be ready to get off once the doors open, and for boarding passengers to be queuing at the correct place on the platform.

-This in turn requires the driver to stop the train - which may be as much as 400m in length - within a few centimetres of a specific place.
+This in turn requires the driver to stop the train - which may be as much as 400 m in length - within a few centimeters of a specific place.

 This is done with skill and precision.
 Computers are not used.
 Indeed, the only significant automatic procedure on the shinkansen is the over-ride in case the train is above the permitted speed.

 On the whole, trains on many underground lines in London are more automated than the shinkansen.